WAP-Industries/Polyglot-Snake/README.md

 ## The Challenge
 Code Snake game, but the source code runs in both Python and C++.
-The languages must be independent of each other, meaning bullshit like in `` is unacceptable.
+The languages must be independent of each other, meaning

 ## Compilation
 - C++